 Why is Alcoholism Considered a Chronic Disease?

-Although many of us think of alcoholism as “just a bad habit,” it is proven to be a chronic physical disease as well as a mental disorder.
-This fact puts alcohol addiction in a new light and helps to find better ways to treat it.
-Here we have discussed why alcohol abuse is a chronic disease with the mention of trusted sources:
+Although many of us think of alcoholism as “just a bad habit,” it is in actuality a chronic physical disease as well as a mental disorder.
+This fact places alcohol addiction in a new light and helps to find better ways to treat it.
+Here we discuss why alcoholism is considered a chronic disease with the mention and citation of numerous trusted sources.

-Consumption of alcohol at uncontrollable excessive levels is considered alcoholism.
+The consumption of alcohol at uncontrollable, excessive levels is considered alcoholism.
 Individuals who suffer from alcohol addiction find it hard to manage their drinking.
 Alcoholism can be in mild to severe stages and the difficulties of treating it relate to the severity.

 Over 14.5 million people in the US suffer from alcohol use disorder.
 Here are the signs of alcoholism as a disease: